OpenTermsArchive/engine/CONTRIBUTING.md

 ## Service history

-To keep track of services declarations and filters changes, CGUs offers a versioning system.
+To keep track of services declarations and filters changes, Open Terms Archive offers a versioning system.
 It is optional and should be added only when needed.
 It works by creating history files for documents declarations and filters, where each entry should be a previous valid declaration or filter function and should have an expiry date.

 Both for documents and filters history, the expiration date is declared in a property `validUntil`.
 It should be the authored date and time of the last snapshot commit for which the declaration is still valid.